poliastro/poliastro/docs/source/user_guide.rst

 context of perturbations, when the object shall deviate from its Keplerian orbit.

 .. note::

   This visualization uses Plotly under the hood and works best in a Jupyter notebook.
-  To use the old interface based on matplotlib, which might be more useful for batch jobs and publication-quality plots, check out the :py:class:`poliastro.plotting.static.StaticOrbitPlotter`.
+  To use the static interface based on matplotlib, which might be more useful for batch jobs and publication-quality plots, check out the :py:class:`poliastro.plotting.static.StaticOrbitPlotter`.